atom: Cycling App

 After the test was completed, the questionnaires and SUS tests were administered by Kevin and Justin.

-After we completed our 5 usability tests collected all of our data, it was time to take what we’d learned about our prototype and make changes accordingly.
 Notable issues regarding the prototype included the naming of “Share” and “Quit” being too ambiguous, the Feed appearing to be rife with advertisements from multiple angles, some issues with the color choices, and some minor quirks with the filter feature on our Ride page.
-For the most part, navigation seemed to come intuitively to our participants as they generally had low to no difficulty completing the prompted tasks.
-We began to implement these changes to create a second prototype.